Aaron Judge Preview, Player Props: Yankees vs. Rays

-Aaron Judge -- with a slugging percentage of .730 in his past 10 games, including six home runs -- will be in action for the New York Yankees against the Tampa Bay Rays, with Zach Eflin on the mound, on August 25 at 6:40 PM ET.
+The New York Yankees, including Aaron Judge (.326 on-base percentage in past 10 games, 77 points below season-long percentage), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Nationals.
+He is looking to get back on track after a four-strikeout showing in his last game against the Rays.

 Aaron Judge Game Info & Props vs. the Rays